bankscrap/bankscrap/README.md

 ## Requirements

 Some banks needs a JavaScript runtime in order to work.
-So if you find an error like "Could not find JavasScript runtime" try to install one.
+So if you find an error like "Could not find JavaScript runtime" try to install one.
 It has been tested with nodejs.

 ## Installation